squirrelchat/documentation/README.md

 ## Formatting
 The documentation is written in markdown to make it easy to edit for everyone and to use as standalone documents.
 However to make rendering the web version easier the documents uses special markdown syntax.
+This syntax is made to not affect people reading the markdown file while still being easy to process.

 ### Linking
 TBD

 ### HTTP Route
-TBD
+HTTP routes should be prefixed with `%%`, then followed by their method in all uppercase, and then the path excluding API base path.
+Route parameters must be wrapped in curly brackets.

 ### Alert Boxes
 Alert boxes are achieved by using a block quote that has one of 'info', 'warn' or 'danger' on the first line.